Define unique IDs with externalId

 /byids, can mix

-We do not support external IDs in GET requests to
+CDF does not support external IDs in GET requests to

-/resource/:externalId, like we do with the existing
+/resource/:externalId, as it does with the existing

 id field.
 You must use the